LeeEd1/MS3-project/TESTING.md

 CSS error:
 ![CSS-error](/static/images/test-img/css-error.png)

+I had 1 error when checking CSS code through [w3c](https://jigsaw.w3.org/css-validator/).
+This is due to the materialize library I am using, I tried to correct this issue with a manual CSS rule but this was unsuccessful.
+Due to my time constraints I didn't investigate this any further and removed the style rule because I dont think this will cause any issues.

 CSS Input check:
 ![CSS-error](/static/images/test-img/css-manual.png)

-I had 1 error when checking CSS code through [w3c](https://jigsaw.w3.org/css-validator/).
-This is due to the materialize library I am using, I tried to correct this issue with a manual CSS rule but this was unsuccessful.
-Due to my time constraints I didn't investigate this any further and removed the style rule.

 I knew the issue was through the library however I used direct input just for piece of mind as shown above.